Miguelsgamingch/KSPTrajectories/README.md

 The mod can also help reaching a precise location on any celestial body.
 Even when there is no atmosphere, the original game does not display where you'll arrive according to the body rotation.
 This mod adds a small cross on the body showing you're estimated impact location.

+Original Mod By neuoy, Forked For 1.11 Compatibility.

 ----

 Features